yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-retries-ysql.md

 ##### 42XXX - Syntax errors

 Error codes starting with 42 typically relate to issues with SQL syntax, invalid references, or access permissions.
 Retrying these errors will likely have no effect unless the respective issue is fixed.
-Here are some of the errors.

 {{<lead link="../transactions-errorcodes-ysql/#42xxx-syntax-error-or-access-rule-violation">}}
 For the list of errors in the class 42 category, see [Syntax Error or Access Rule Violation](../transactions-errorcodes-ysql/#42xxx-syntax-error-or-access-rule-violation)